-1.3 All of our data collection is undertaken through 3rd party services chosen for specific purposes.
-A critical part of the selection process is that they operate a ‘best of class’ service and have the highest standards of security features.
-They will never share your details and neither will we.
+1.4 We do use 3rd party services to collect data for specific purposes, for example to send newsletters to our users.
+A critical part of the selection process of these 3rd parties is that they operate a ‘best of class’ service and have the highest standards of security features.
+They all comply with the European Union’s General Data Protection Regulation, as we do, and they will never share your details.

-(b) information that you provide to us when registering with our website (including your email address);
+(a) information that you provide to us when registering with the premium service of our website (including your name and email address);

-(c) information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address)];
+(b) information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address);

 (d) information that you provide to us when using the services on our website, or that is generated in the course of the use of those services (including the timing, frequency and pattern of service use);

-(e) information relating to any purchases you make of our goods and/or services or any other transactions that you enter into through our website (including your name, address, telephone number, email address and card details);
+(e) information relating to any purchases you make of our goods and/or services or any other transactions that you enter into through our website (including your name, email address and country);

 (f) information contained in or relating to any communication that you send to us or send through our website (including the communication content and metadata associated with the communication); and